MattDClarke/Website-redesign/Project 0 - notes.md

 - [ ] fix Chinese language icon - edit it...make it unique

 - [ ] make javascript files only load for the pages they are needed for? e.g. only add gallery-filter.js to index.njk?

+- [ ] prevent nav and footer from reloading after changing page...async js?

+- [ ] check HTML and CSS (w3 validator)

+- [ ] accessibility --> no JS fallback

+- [ ] look at again - improve design? more white space?

 - [ ] Check that I met requirements of CS50 project (I can add links in a table... write README...)